khakhalin/Xenopus-Behavior/02_Collision_Avoidance/protocol_collision_avoidance.md

 ## Projecting device

 As the visual stimulus is projected on the floor of the chamber, the tadpole should be able to see the image even at sharp angles.
 We therefore cannot use a standard LCD monitor for visual stimulation, but have to use either a projector, an old CRT monitor placed horizontally, or a tablet.
-As a test, if you cannot see the image on the screen when looking along the surface, the tadpole won't see it as well.
+As a test, if you cannot see the image on the screen when looking along the surface, the tadpole will not see it as well.

 We recommend to use a short-throw USB pico-projector, and a screen made of a piece of white disposable polyethilene apron, fixed between two pieces of clean acrylic (Fig 1A).
 The downsides of CRT monitors is that the surface is never quite flat; they heat the water; and the video recording is compromised by a refresh beam artifact.
 The protocol also works with high-end tablets, but we have not explored this approach systematically.